Please Enter more than 1 characters

 Image courtesy of the speakers

-Eugenia Law Pik Yu
+Eugenia LAW Pik Yu

-Eugenia Law
+Eugenia LAW

 Eugenia Law is Associate Curator of Learning and Community at CHAT (Centre for Heritage, Arts and Textile).
 She graduated with first class honours from the Department of Chinese, Translations and Linguistics at City University of Hong Kong (2011) and a Master of Social Sciences in Media, Culture and Creative Cities at the University of Hong Kong (2015).